lyndon025/playtested/src/content/article/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors.md

 ---
-title: "My bullet swarm vs the zombie swarm | First Impressions - The Doomsland: Survivors"
+author: lyndonguitar
+category: Review
-description: "The Doomsland: Survivors is a top-down shooter with rogue-lite elements that will leave you on the edge of your seat.
-From the moment you start playing, you'll be thrown into a world overrun by human zombies and other zombified creatures and mutants, and it's up to you to fight your way through hordes of enemies to survive, one room at a time."
+description: 'The Doomsland: Survivors is a top-down shooter with rogue-lite elements that will leave you on the edge of your seat.
+From the moment you start playing, you''ll be thrown into a world overrun by human zombies and other zombified creatures and mutants, and it''s up to you to fight your way through hordes of enemies to survive, one room at a time.'
+featured: false
 pubDate: 2023-04-07
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-doomsland:-survivors"]
+tags:
-featured: false
+- taptap
+- the-doomsland:-survivors
-thumb: "/images/reviews/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-0.avif"
+thumb: /images/reviews/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-0.avif
+title: 'My bullet swarm vs the zombie swarm | First Impressions - The Doomsland: Survivors'
 ---

 <div class="gallery">